 Minimizes Pressure Ulcers

-This datapoint indicates the percent of long-term care patients which have new or worsened pressure ulcers .
-We bake this statistic into both nursing and long-term care grades.
+This figure is a measure of the percentage of long-term care patients who have new or worsened pressure ulcers .
+We bake this statistic into our nursing grades.

 Minimizes Serious Falls